semaphoreci/docs/docs/guided-tour/getting-started.md

 ![Final pipeline](./getting-started/ci-final.png)

-Congrats 🚀 You’ve completed your first steps using Semaphore.
+Congrats 🚀 You’ve completed your first [build stage](https://semaphoreci.com/blog/build-stage) on Semaphore.

 ## Next Steps

 Now that you know how pipelines are made and how to edit them, you're ready to take the next steps.
-The following sections will show:
+The following sections will show to add any [GitHub repository](/guided-tour/adding-a-github-repo/) and [customize the build environment](/guided-tour/choosing-a-machine/).

--   How to create a project using any repository in GitHub.
--   How to customize your build environment.
--   How to troubleshoot pipelines.
--   How to perform a deployment.
--   Where to find more documentation.